-- 1) Analysing Horizontal PU (HPU) and Vertical PU (VPU) of the AUSPOS solutions for GDA2020 horizontal coordinates and GDA2020 ellipsoidal heights, respectively. - 2) Analysing the repeatability of AUSPOS solutions for reoccupations on the same mark. - 3) Analysing AHD results by comparing the AUSPOS-derived AHD heights (using AUSGeoid2020) to levelled AHD heights of sufficient quality on public record and investigating the AHD-PU reported by AUSPOS.
+- 1) Analysing Horizontal PU (HPU) and Vertical PU (VPU) of the AUSPOS solutions for GDA2020 horizontal coordinates and GDA2020 ellipsoidal heights, respectively. - 2) Analysing the quality of AUSPOS solutions for reoccupations on the same mark. - 3) Analysing the connection to AHD by comparing the AUSPOS-derived AHD height (using AUSGeoid2020) to levelled AHD heights of sufficient quality on public record and investigating the AHD-PU reported by AUSPOS.